Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Fort Scott students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Fort Scott students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Fort Scott District Curriculum Used in Our In-Home Tutoring Programs

 The Kansas College and Career Ready Standards are used across schools in the Fort Scott Unified School District.
 The Standards were developed in a collaborative process that brought together teachers, subject area professionals, and community members to ensure that the goals are relevant and reasonable.
 A commitment to advanced use of innovative instruction in the classrooms of all grade levels is a major goal of the district.
 Interactive whiteboards have been placed in multiple classrooms and are especially utilized by the mathematics department for how they allow teachers to model problem-solving techniques to a whole class.